TheMannu/Devops-Tools-Installation-Configurations/IAM.md

 5. Support plan can only be changed by root user and not by IAM admin.

 ## Conflicts Of  Allow and Deny
+In AWS Identity and Access Management (IAM), when a user is associated with multiple groups, the permissions are cumulative.